dtekcth/data101/src/beginner/git/installation.md

 the most popular site for this is called [GitHub](https://github.com), but other alternatives include [GitLab](https://about.gitlab.com/) and [BitBucket](https://bitbucket.org/product/).

-Chalmers also supplies its own [GitLab](https://git.chalmers.se/) instance where you log in with your CID.
-Which we recommend for school projects as it is without, any extra setup, and has unlimited private repositories.

 We recommend setting up a GitHub account, as this account comes with some excellent student benefits.